patel-shivam/patel-shivam.github.io/projects.md

 2. **Machine Learning for COVID-19 Data Analysis**
   [_DS203, Programming for Data Science_](https://www.minds.iitb.ac.in/index.php/academics/minor-ai-ds/2-uncategorised/20-ds-203), [_Prof.
 Amit Sethi_](https://www.ee.iitb.ac.in/~asethi/), [_Prof.
 Manjesh Hanawal_](https://www.ieor.iitb.ac.in/files/faculty/mhanawal/index.html)
-  Pandemic trends and figures give us a great and impactful insight into the upcoming waves and possible future requirements in the healthcare industry.
   The advent of machine learning and its wide applications ameliorated the Covid-19 pandemic to a respectable extent.
 We try to address some of the basic questions and draw important conclusions from the official WHO data of Covid-19.
 In the other part, we try to build a model for predicting the requirement of ICU admission of any patient based on blood and body parameters.

 3. **IITB-RISC Microprocessor Design**